lachlanelijah/lachlanelijah/README.md

 - 👋 Hi, I’m @lachlanelijah
 - 👀 I’m interested in UI/UX design, and iOS and macOS application development.
-- 🌱 I’m currently learning Java and Swift, and studying a Bachelor of Information Technology (Co-op) at university.
+- 🌱 I’m currently learning Java and Swift, and studying a Bachelor of Information Technology (Co-op) at the University of Technology Sydney.
 - 📫 How to reach me: @lachlanelijah on Twitter, or lachlanelijah#8380 on Discord.

 <!---